Mark Bott

-Mark Daniel Bott is an English first-class cricketer.
+Mark Daniel Bott (born 13 May 1986) is an English first-class cricketer.
 He was born in Nottingham, England and is Jewish.

 Playing career

 His batting style is right-hand bat.
-Among other teams, he has played for Cambridge University Centre of Cricketing Excellence (Main FC: 2006-09); Bedfordshire County Cricket Club (Minor Counties Championship: 2009); Cambridgeshire County Cricket Club (Minor Counties Trophy: 2007); and Bedfordshire (Minor Counties Trophy: 2009).
+Among other teams, he has played for Cambridge University Centre of Cricketing Excellence (Main FC: 2006–09); Bedfordshire County Cricket Club (Minor Counties Championship: 2009); Cambridgeshire County Cricket Club (Minor Counties Trophy: 2007); and Bedfordshire (Minor Counties Trophy: 2009).

 In 2008, Bott was named along with Jason Molins and Darren Gerard to the Maccabi GB cricket team to represent the United Kingdom at the 2009 Maccabiah Games.

 He won a silver medal with Great Britain at the 2017 Maccabiah Games.